Author's Note: I do not own Chronicles of Narnia, but I do own this story!

 As he watched, powerless in his dream-state, she took her dagger from her belt.
 Raising it above her head with a shaking hand, she let out a strangled cry and drove it through her reflection, right between the eyes.
 Then her hand slipped on the knife and she looked at her palm curiously.
 A red line formed, and a single drop of ruby blood fell onto the ice before her.
 As more fell, they watched, fascinated, for a shape was forming.
 When she saw it clearly, she jerked back, crying out again.
 This time, though, her voice was filled with fear, and it was her cry that woke him.

 Lunging upright from the sheets, the teenage boy gasped, the girl's cry echoing in his ears.
 He stood, throwing his tangled blankets to the end of the bed, and went to the window.
 The sun was rising above the horizon, and he took in its warmth gratefully.
 The image her blood had made on the ice left him shaken, for he'd seen what she had feared.

-He wondered why she'd feared it, for that image brought great pride to him personally.
+He wondered why she'd feared it, for that image brought great pride to him.
 It was his own personal banner, the flag all his troops flew in his honor.
-As he thought, the seventeen year old known as the High King of Narnia, King Peter the Proud, Peter the Gold, or just Peter absently played with the edge of a banner hung on his wall.
+As he thought, the seventeen year old known as the High King of Narnia, King Peter the Magnificent, Peter the Gold, or just Peter absently played with the edge of a banner hung on his wall.
 Then he jerked back, for it was the same image he'd seen in his dream.
 The girl, for whatever reason, feared the silver banner and its red Lion Rampant.